AndrewCLu/zk-waitlist/README.md

 Phase 3: Users redeem their spot claimed on the waitlist, sending a zk proof that they possess a nullifier hash(sk, 1) which is verified by the smart contract.
 The smart contract also checks that the nullifier has not been used, then updates the list of redeemed nullifiers.

-Todo list:
-- Ensure node_is_left is treated as either 0 or 1
-- Clean up Merkle tree proof logic
-- Add support for transfer proof (allow new merkle leaf to be "mixed in")
-- Set owner/admin in waitlist contract
-- How to avoid attacks where someone reads the redeem tx and sends a copy of the proof beforehand?